 Our society, in general, has a lot of judgment about what grief should look like.
 It’s important to understand that everyone grieves differently and to strive to understand the behavior from the child’s perspective.
 If you think that a child is overreacting to a loss, remember that the child is human, and many feelings could be wrapped up in that figure in his or her life.
 Or if you think that the child isn’t showing enough reaction, consider that the child is so overwhelmed by the loss that he or she doesn’t know what to feel.

 My approach is to seek to understand what is the most upsetting part of the loss.
-I educate the child that grief is a normal part of being human and loving someone.
+I educate the child that grief and loss are normal part of being human and loving someone.
 Together, we explore what the loss means to my student about herself and the world.
 We visit the questions that she is wrestling with internally: Am I sad?
 Do I feel alone?
 Will I ever be loved again?
 Am I a bad person?
 Is the world unsafe?

 I help the student to identify what is a normal/healthy response and what is actually cognitive distortion.
 For example, if she feels that the loss occurred because she is a “bad” person, she is distorting thoughts that result in feelings of sadness or hurt.
 Or, if she says she is alone, we talk about how she actually isn’t alone and has others around her to support her.